 A special video came through my inbox this week and it reminded me about the changes in education and the constant evolution in tech.
 This is a lengthy video, but I do encourage anyone involved in EdTech to watch it through.
 I learned so much from these wise women and was reminded of the Dynabook designed by Alan Kay.
 This rather impromptu interview with Warren Buckleitner as moderator, and two legends from the educational world: Cynthia Solomon and Edith Ackerman talked about kids, tablets, play, and learning from an accomplished perspective.

-These wise women are known for being in the forefront of education, Solomon being a pioneer in artificial intelligence, computer science and educational computing while working with Seymour Papert and Constructionism and Ackerman a brilliant scholar, leader in Constructivist and a protégé of Jean Piaget.
+These wise women are known for being in the forefront of education, Solomon being a pioneer in artificial intelligence, computer science, and educational computing while working with Seymour Papert and Constructionism and Ackerman a brilliant scholar, a leader in Constructivist and a protégé of Jean Piaget.
 If you are anything like me I needed to know the difference between Piaget’s Constructivism and Papert’s Constructionism, read this paper written by Ackerman explaining What’s the difference.
 Watching this video got me to think again about how far tech has come in the last 50 years.
-We actually had a facsimile of a tablet in concept way back in the late ’60s.
+We actually had a facsimile of a tablet in concept way back in the late '60s.
 I went on to do some more research and this is what I found out: